houchongchan/houchongchan/README.md

 **⚡ Fun facts:**

 - Before I began coding full time, I was a Mechanical Engineer for Wastewater Treatment Plants in NYC.
+- I like watching horror movies, but I tend to get scared easily.
 - Have a dedicated hobby in drawing.
 Betrayed Procreate and married Wacom Cintiq last year.
 - 🥅 Current Goals: Play OMG on my acoustic guitar seamlessly and get more fluent in Japanese and Korean ( I was able to converse with the natives last year!).